 - Sign in to your organization as an administrator.

 - At the top of the site, click Organization and click the Settings tab.

 - Click Utility services on the left side of the page.

 - Click Directions and Routing on the right side of the page.

 - Click Configure routing services and choose one of the three methods to configure routing services on the ArcGIS Enterprise portal.

 Configure routing services from ArcGIS Online

-You can configure your ArcGIS Enterprise portal routing services from ArcGIS Online.
+You can configure your ArcGIS Enterprise routing services from ArcGIS Online.
 To use routing services provided by Esri, you must have an ArcGIS Online organizational account.
 The account must have credits associated with it and the appropriate permissions to use the routing services.